-Provides basic consumer health information about prevention, symptoms, diagnosis, and treatment of respiratory disorders, along with tips for coping with chronic lung disease.
+Provides basic consumer health information about health conditions of concern to men, along with tips for maintaining physical and mental wellness.
 Includes index, glossary of related terms, and other resources.

 Web Price: $85.00

-Additional information about the events leading up to and following the attack on Pearl Harbor, plus biographies of the key players, and related primary source documents, can be found in Defining Moments: The Attack on Pearl Harbor.
+Additional information about the milestone events on the path to women’s suffrage, along with biographies of key figures and other related primary source documents, can be found in Defining Moments: Women’s Suffrage.

 Ramadan is a significant period of fasting, reflection, and prayer observed by the estimated one and a half billion Muslims worldwide.
 The ninth month of the Islamic calendar, Ramadan is considered the most sacred month of the year as it was during Ramadan that the Quran was first revealed to Muhammad.
 Fasting from dawn to sunset during the holy month of Ramadan is one of the Five Pillars of Islam, the obligations of the Muslim faith.
 The beginning and end dates of Ramadan are determined by the lunar calendar.
 Once the new crescent moon is sighted, the observance begins; the fasts end when the new moon is sighted again at the end of the month.
 This year, Ramadan began on the evening of June 28th and will end on the evening of July 28th.